GStat: History

 Gstat has evolved over the past few years from a simple CGI script that displayed the summary of a grid infrastructure to a production quality service providing rich features such as information content testing and infrastructure monitoring.
 An evolutionary approach to its development has enabled GStat to add functionally in response to real use cases and to become a key operational tool.
 GStat 2.0 is a major redesign of the original version which will ensure that it will meet the future demands of an evolving infrastructure and easily integrate with other operational tools.

 GStat is the result of a collaboration between Academia Sinica and the Grid Technology Group at CERN.
 The main purpose of the joint project is to align GStat with direction taken by the WLCG monitoring group with respect to operational tools and in addition ensure that GStat can make a contribution to middleware certification and site validation.

 GStat is compatible with version 1.3 of the Grid Laboratory Uniform Environment data model, taking the information of existing Berkeley Database Information Index instances.
 Currently there is an effort on developing compatibility with version 2.0 of the Grid Laboratory Uniform Environment data model.

 The initial version of GStat were designed and developed by Min Tsai.
-The current team members can be contacted in the Grid Information Product Team webpage.

 High-level system architecture

 GStat provides a method to visualize a grid infrastructure from an operational perspective based on information found in the grid information system.
 Even in the absence of an information system, information about the existence of grid services needs to be communicated.
 The existence of grid services and the communication of their existence defines the grid infrastructures and as such one of the main concepts in GStat 2.0 is this is should be bootstrapped by the information system endpoint that defines the view of the grid infrastructure.
 It periodically takes a snapshot of the information system and maintains a cache of the main entities found in the infrastructure which provides the basic structure for the visualization.
 The main entities cache is also used to configure monitoring framework that monitors the information system and reports the health of the various components from which the information system is composed along with further metrics about the performance.
 The resulting information from both the information system itself and the monitoring thereof is used to produce various displays that address specific use cases.

 The GStat architecture makes a clear separation between data, infrastructure monitoring, content validation and visualization.
 At the core is the data model used to maintain a snapshot of the information system and a cache of the main entities.
 Probes are used to monitor the information system components and validation checks are used ensure that the information content is correct.
 A visualization framework is used for displaying the resulting data.
 The modular approach enables the software to be reused in other application scenarios.

-Gstat is uniquely positioned to support modern day Big Data initiatives.